When is Spinning Out season 2 released on Netflix?

 When is Spinning Out season 2 launched on Netflix?

-As no official fee has been made, this can be a query we will’t at the moment reply, however as season one premiered on the first January 2020, it’s attainable if there have been going to be a second season, we would anticipate to see it in early 2021 on Netflix.
+As no official fee has been made, it is a query we will’t at present reply, however as season one premiered on the first January 2020, it’s doable if there have been going to be a second season, we’d anticipate to see it in early 2021 on Netflix.

 Who could be within the forged?